 Click Beetles

-Belonging to the family Elateridae, click beetles are named after the adult’s method of righting themselves.
-The adult beetles are shiny, slender and hard-bodied.
-When on the back, they can snap two parts of the body together, spring up into the air and land on the feet.
+Family: ElateridaeBelonging to the family Elateridae, click beetles are named after the adult’s method of righting themselves.
+The adult beetles are shiny, slender, and hard-bodied.
+When on their back, they can snap two parts of the body together, spring up into the air, and land on their feet.
 These beetles are found on flowers and leaves.
-Their larvae are known as wireworms and they live in the soil, under the bark and in the decaying vegetation.
+Their larvae are known as wireworms and live in the soil, under bark, and in decaying vegetation.
 Some species are destructive and feed on roots and seeds.
 Some species are scavengers.
 Some species are predaceous and feed on insects and other invertebrates.

 Scarab Beetles

-They are included in family Scarabaeidae with more than 16,500 species found all over the world.
-This group of beetles includes chafers, dung beetles and others.
+Family: ScarabaeidaeScarab beetles are included in family Scarabaeidae, with more than 16,500 species found all over the world.
+This group includes chafers, dung beetles, and others.
 They have an elongate or oval and convex body.
 Both adults and larvae are usually plant feeders.
-Chafers or white grubs are the most significant scarab pests found in the gardens.
-The larvae feed on the roots of grasses and other plants.
-They are the pests of some root crops and lawns.
+Chafers or white grubs are the most significant scarab pests found in gardens.
+The larvae feed on the roots of grasses and other plants, making them pests of some root crops and lawns.
 The adults feed on the foliage of various ornamental plants.
-Some common scarabs are rose chafer, May beetles, Japanese beetles and June beetles.
+Some common scarabs are rose chafer, May beetles, Japanese beetles, and June beetles.

 Characteristics of Beetles

-- The size of beetles is variable, ranging from 5⅛ inches (tropical insects) to less than 1/16 in length.
+- The size of beetles is variable, ranging from 5⅛ inches (tropical insects) to less than 1/16 inch in length.

-- From thorax, three pairs of legs and two pairs of wings arise.
+- From the thorax, three pairs of legs and two pairs of wings arise.
 They have compound eyes and antennae.

 - Beetles are characterized by a hard exoskeleton and forewings (elytra).
 The exoskeleton is made from several plates called sclerites.